jbeluch/xbmcswift2/docs/quickstart.rst

    Note: The url rule of '/' must always exist in a plugin.
 This is the default route when a plugin is first run.

-3. The index function creates a dictionary with a single key/val pair, ``label``.
-In the simplest form of a plugin, we can just return a list of dictionaries containing the values to be translated to list items.
-Note that for xbmcswift2 to function properly, we must always return a list of items.
+3. The index function creates a single dict with some key/vals.
+This is how you create a listitem using xbmcswift2.
+At a minimum, most items have a ``path`` and ``label``.
+The ``is_playable`` flag tells XBMC that this is a media item, and not a URL which points back to an addon.

+4. We return a list from the index function, that contains a single item.
+For a typical xbmcswift2 view, this is the proper way to add list items.

-4. We call ``plugin.run()`` to run our plugin.
+5. We call ``plugin.run()`` to run our plugin.
+It is imperative that this line is inside the ``__name__`` guard.
+If it is not, your addon won't run correctly on the command line.

 Running Addons from the Command Line